its-sagar/SqlForBeginner/README.md

 ##  How many package were developed by the person studied in institute that charge rthe lowest course fee

-- [Question 60](./sql_solutions/Intermediate/question60.sql):   How many package were developed by the person studied in institute that charge rthe lowest course fee
+- [Question23](./sql_solutions/Advanced/question23.sql):   How many package were developed by the person studied in institute that charge rthe lowest course fee

 <div align="right">
     <a href="#readme-top">